Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 where $\alpha$ is a free parameter of the model that defines the amplitude of the phase spiral.
 This spiral perturbation can have values in the range $1+\alpha $ to $ 1-\alpha$.
 If $\alpha = 0$ then the smoothed background is unperturbed by the spiral, if $\alpha = 1$ there are no stars that are not part of the spiral.
 We define $\Delta \theta$ as the phase angle relative to the peak of the perturbation as a function of phase distance as

 where $\theta_0$ is the angle offset, which is a free parameter, giving us

-The innermost part of the phase spiral cannot be accurately fitted with this kind of model because the part of the Galactic disc with low $ Z$-displacement and velocity is subject to small perturbations which wash out the phase spiral.
-We therefore apply a mask to reduce the strength of the spiral perturbation in this region.
-Like \cite{widmark_weighing_2021}, we use the logistic function (a sigmoid function) for our masking function.
+The $g(r)$ term in Eqs. \ref{eqn:basis_of_model} and \ref{eqn:form_of_model} represents a flattening function that we will define here.
+The innermost part of the phase spiral cannot be accurately fitted with this kind of model since the part of the Galactic disc with low $ Z$-displacement and velocity is subject to small perturbations which wash out the phase spiral.
+We therefore apply a flattening function called $g$ to reduce the strength of the spiral perturbation in this region.
+Like \cite{widmark_weighing_2021}, we use the logistic function (a sigmoid function) for our flattening function.
 The logistic function has the property that it is bounded by zero and one, and smoothly (exponentially) changes between them, thereby bringing any value into the zero-to-one range in a naturalistic way.
-We define the masking function as
+We define the flattening function as

 where